yochaigal/cairn/wip/2e/procedures.md

 - **Reputation**: Betting on a character's renown, personality, presence, social connections, etc.
 - **Loss**: Offering something specific and unique.
 A finger, a soul, a **Relic**, etc.

 Some **Costs** can be reduced or disregarded through character skills, connections, or force of will.
 For example, a PC may have already acquired the necessary reputation to gain access to a renowned institution, and thus the **cost** is abated.
 On the other hand, another character may not be so lucky and must rely on their force of personality instead.
 In this case, the Warden should state the risk (a permanent ban on entry, a loss of reputation, etc.).
-The PC then makes a **WIL** save; on a success the cost is either reduced or avoided entirely.
+The PC then makes a **WIL** save; on a success, the cost is either reduced or avoided entirely.

 ## Downtime Actions